VirtuallyCreative/virtuallycreative-core/content/pricing.md

     type: grid_section
   - section_id: subscription-cta
     title: Select a Subscription
-    content: >
+    content: |
-      Once you select a subscription below it starts the setup process for your new website.
+      Select a subscription to start the setup process for your new website.
+      Details are generated and sent to your email.

       *   Subscriptions are 12 months in duration
       *   They are billed each month from the day you start
     actions:
       - label: Solopreneur